'We are Explorers'

 We need your support to make learning memorable.
 See the list below for some of the things you can do to help:

 How we teach.

-Voyagers (Rising Stars) is the basis of our geography curriculum and this is built upon a bespoke long-term plan to teach exciting lessons.
+Our BPJS Geography curriculum ensures a broad and balanced approach that builds on expectations of the National Curriculum (2014).
+We build upon this with a bespoke long-term plan to teach exciting lessons.
 We aim to create a passion for geography which develops their sense of curiosity about their place in the world and their understanding of how they can make a difference now for their future.